monitisexchange/Monitis-Linux-Scripts/CouchDB-monitor/Readme.md

 This will send data every time you run it.
 Set it up with Cron or any other scheduling agent to begin periodically sending data back to Monitis.
-You can check into the Monitis dashboard to view your Riak Stats.
+You can check into the Monitis dashboard to view your CouchDB Stats.

 DEPENDENCIES: